 VA Loan Water Test Requirements

-Requirements for VA mortgages are generally set along the same lines as conventional home loans.
-However, some circumstances might call for additional stipulations to be met.
+Whether this is your first VA loan or not, you probably already know to expect some particular VA loan inspection requirements.
+The requirements for VA mortgages are generally set along the same lines as conventional home loans, but some circumstances might call for additional stipulations.

-In addition to functioning electrical and plumbing systems, your target property will need to have a safe source of water.
+In addition to functioning electrical and plumbing systems, your target property needs to meet VA loan water test requirements.
+This is to ensure that the home has a safe source of water.

 Since the federal government doesn’t regulate private water sources, the Department of Veterans Affairs has established water testing standards that must be met for a VA mortgage to go through.*